Jai-Pradhiksha/Implementation-of-Logistic-Regression-Model-to-Predict-the-Placement-Status-of-Student/README.md

 ## Algorithm
 1. Use the standard libraries in python for finding linear regression.
-2.Set variables for assigning dataset values.
+2. Set variables for assigning dataset values.
-3.Import linear regression from sklearn.
+3. Import linear regression from sklearn.
-4.Predict the values of array.
+4. Predict the values of array.
-5.Calculate the accuracy, confusion and classification report by importing the required modules from sklearn.
+5. Calculate the accuracy, confusion and classification report by importing the required modules from sklearn.
-6.Obtain the graph.
+6. Obtain the graph.

 ## Program:
 ```